 Crown moulding is a type of trim that is found next to the ceiling, separating it from the walls.
-It can give a room a more refined feel and works well with both simplistic and extravagant design styles.
+It can give a room a more refined feel and works well with simple and bold design styles.

-Crown moulding has been used since the B.C. period.
-However, it didn’t become an important part of architecture until the gothic period, followed by the Victorian period.
-This is the period that defines crown moulding today.
+Crown moulding is centuries old.
+However, it didn’t become part of the architecture until the gothic period, followed by the Victorian period.

 If you have low ceilings, chandeliers aren’t recommended.
-However, if you have high ceilings, but narrow floors, then sconces are recommended.
-So whichever works for your bathroom will work for your victorian design.
+However, if you have high ceilings, but narrow floors, sconces are recommended.

-Clawfoot tubs are quite popular today in most design styles.
-But it is the victorian design style that really makes them shine.
-Clawfoot tubs were quite popular during this time in nicer homes, but not everywhere.
+Clawfoot tubs are popular.
+The Victorian style makes them shine.
+Clawfoot tubs were popular during this time in nicer homes, but not everywhere.

-Most homes during this time didn’t have indoor plumbing.
+Most homes built during this time didn’t have indoor plumbing.
 They were left with carrying buckets of water to a metal tub in a closed-in area.
-A clawfoot tub was a sign of wealth, so of course, anyone that could have one did.
+A clawfoot tub was a sign of wealth.

-Most toilets today are all white.
-You don’t see different-colored toilets very often, and when you do, they are one solid color.
-But in the victorian era, many toilets now had seats and covers.
+Most toilets are white.
+You don’t see different-colored toilets often, and when you do, they are one solid color.
+In the Victorian Era, many toilets now had seats and covers.
 These covers were a darker color, contrasting with the base.

 The seats could be black, wooden, or some other darker color.
-Not all toilets were like this, but it’s an easy way to add another antique element to your victorian bathroom.
-Opt for something easy to keep clean.
+Not all toilets were like this, but it’s an easy way to add another antique element.

 Porcelain-Enamel Or Metal

-Two materials were dominant in victorian bathrooms.
+Two materials were dominant in Victorian bathrooms.
 Warm metals and porcelain.
-When it comes to bathroom appliances, like sinks, these were the only two options.
-Consider getting a copper sink or a classic enamel one.
+With bathroom appliances, like sinks, these were the options.
+Consider a copper or classic enamel sink.

 Modern Victorian Bathroom Decor

-If you’re still looking for victorian additions to your bathroom, then we have some amazing options for you.
-All of these are inspired by the Victorian era and can turn your bathroom into an extravagant piece of history.
+If you’re still looking for Victorian additions to your bathroom, then we have some amazing options for you.
+All of these are inspired by the Victorian Era and can turn your bathroom into a piece of history.

 If you want some amazing DIY tile, then this is a great choice.
-It is a glue-on tile that anyone can apply.
-While it can be put on floors and walls, it is recommended for ceiling use if you want the tiles to last.
+It is a glue-on tile .
+While it can be put on floors and walls, the ceiling is the most popular choice.

 If you want a cheap addition to your victorian bathroom, look no further.
 A simple lever for your toilet is a small investment with a big impact attached.
-It can bring the metals and ceramics in your bathroom together perfectly.
+It can bring the metals and ceramics in your bathroom together.

-This victorian floor register and vent cover is perfect for any bathroom that needs an update.
+This Victorian floor register and vent cover is perfect for any bathroom that needs an update.
 You can get them in any standard size and in four different colors.
-Brass is recommended for a truly victorian bathroom.
+Brass is a strong Victorian bathroom feature.

 Everyone knows Delta makes amazing bathroom faucets.
 If you want a good brand with a great victorian faucet, this one should do the trick.
 The classic spout will make it feel like your sink is 150-years-old.

-Wallpaper has been quite popular since the Victorian era.
-However, during this time, wallpaper was often embossed to add character and depth.
+Wallpaper has been quite popular since the Victorian Era.
+However, during this time, wallpaper was embossed to add character and depth.
 This embossed wallpaper will work with any victorian bathroom.

-Adding victorian hardware is one of the cheapest ways to transform your bathroom.
+Adding Victorian hardware is one of the cheapest ways to transform your bathroom.
 You can quite easily dress up your bathroom.
-You can get gold, brass, copper, or a cooler color if that’s your preference.
-Just make sure the design is intricate.
+Gold, brass, or copper are good choices.

-A design like this deserves to be in more bathrooms.
-A warm copper sink that can be built-in to a ceramic or marble countertop is the perfect sink for a victorian bathroom.
+A warm copper sink that can be built-in to a ceramic or marble countertop is the perfect sink for a Victorian bathroom.
 Pair it with other copper decor items for a huge statement.

 Did you know you could get a gold clawfoot tub?
-Is there anything more perfect for a victorian bathroom?
-Probably not.
-This is the perfect tub for a victorian bathroom and is the only thing needed for a complete transformation.
+This is the ideal tub for a Victorian bathroom.

 Great Britain In The Victorian Era Vs. America In The Victorian Era

-By the mid-1800s, Europeans were quite settled in the United States.
-Victorian design was common on the east coast, but this was also the industrial era, which reigned supreme in these areas.
-However, things were different out west.
+By the mid-1800s, Europeans were in the US.
+Victorian design was common on the East Coast, but this was also the Industrial Era, which reigned supreme.